 Table of Contents

 Some people are impulsive.
 They live on the edge, on whims, and flights of fancy.
 Other people are planners.
-They research their trips and want details and more information.
+They research, want details and more information.
 Most everyone fits somewhere between these two extremes, but I (usually) fall into the latter category.
 I plan, and I research, and I think, and then I overthink.
 When it comes to travel, sometimes thinking is bad.
 Not that you shouldn’t think at all.
 Please don’t be stupid.
 Just don’t think, or maybe to be a bit more specific, don’t overthink.

 Those Who Can’t Travel (and Want to Travel) Research